 Voices of SNAP-Ed

 SNAP-Ed is a proven, cost-effective program that empowers people who receive SNAP to improve their health, stretch their food dollars, and become self-reliant.
-Right now, SNAP-Ed is on the chopping block, and 2.3 million low-income Americans are at risk of losing a program that reduces obesity, prevents chronic disease and supports strong local economies.
+Without funding, 2.3 million low-income Americans are at risk of losing a program that improves dietary health, prevents chronic disease and supports strong local economies.

 Our communities — teachers, farmers, store owners, legislators, community members, kids and grown-ups — have come together to share why SNAP-Ed matters.
 Will you join us as we stand up for our most vulnerable neighbors?